 Diseases that people can catch directly from mice

-Simple having contact with the waste from an infected mouse, breathing dust contaminated with their urine, feces or saliva, consuming food or water they have tainted or possibly even walking through a puddle of water polluted with their waste is sufficient exposer to contract many diseases.
-Here is a far from comprehensive list of the more serious illnesses that mice can directly transmit to humans.
+Simple having contact with the waste from an infected mouse, breathing dust contaminated with their urine, feces, or saliva, consuming food or water they have tainted, or possibly even walking through a puddle of water polluted with their waste is sufficient exposer to contract many diseases.
+Here is a far from a comprehensive list of the more serious illnesses that mice can directly transmit to humans.

 Leptospirosis is a bacterial infection that people contract from eating food or drinking water contaminated with the urine of a carrier animal.
 People can also become infected if their skin or mucus membranes come in contact with soil or water that is corrupted with mouse urine.